 The City can authorize use of existing long-term reserves as "loans" between funds.
 The borrowing fund will repay the loan at a rate consistent with current market conditions.
-Loans will be repaid within ten (10) years.
-A loan will be considered an investment of working capital reserves by the lending fund.
+The loan will be repaid within ten (10) years.
+The loan will be considered an investment of working capital reserves by the lending fund.

-Other Obligations
+• Other Obligations